 Join our mailing list to stay informed!

-When a relationship breaks down and two people who have come to rely on each other part ways, it can be hard to adjust to your new lifestyle.
-Here are a few ways you can protect yourself financially both during your relationship and once it ends.
+When a relationship breaks down and two people who have relied on each other part ways, adjusting to a new lifestyle can be challenging.
+Here are several ways to protect yourself financially both during the relationship and after it ends.

 When things are going good, it seems ridiculous to make plans for a financial escape.
 But it's better to be prepared than to be left stranded and stressed.
 When you enter a relationship with someone, your lives become entwined and you take on a share of their responsibilities and therefore, a share of their debt.
 You also enter into new debt with your partner.
 Maybe you buy a house together, go on holiday or have kids.
 You come to rely on your partner and plan your future around having their emotional, physical and financial support.
 So if that support network should go, you need to be able to survive on your own.